 - The seal of the University may never be used for solicitation or canvassing purposes.

-- Reservation of a vending or informational table must be reserved by completing the on-line “Request for Student Club/Organization Activity” found on the Office of Student Activities portal page.
+Reservation of a vending or informational table must be reserved by completing the on-line “Request for Student Club/Organization Activity” found on the Office of Student Activities portal page.
 Requests should be made at least two weeks in advance.
 The table will be reserved on the first floor of the Student Center and other limited places on campus.
 The space is limited and is subject to availability.

 Exceptions may be considered for solicitation in other areas on an individual basis.
 Normal times are Monday through Friday, 9 a.m. to 3 p.m.
 Exceptions may be granted by the student activities office in conjunction with the Vice President for Student Life.